Iced Pumpkin Cookies: The Ultimate Guide

 Directions

-Preheat the oven to 350°F (175°C).
-Line baking sheets with parchment paper or silicone baking mats.
+Preheat your oven to 350°F (175°C).
+Line baking sheets with parchment paper or silicone mats so cookies don’t stick.

 Mix Dry Ingredients

-In a large bowl, whisk together the flour, baking powder, baking soda, cinnamon, nutmeg, ginger, cloves, and salt.
+In a big bowl whisk together flour, baking powder, baking soda, cinnamon, nutmeg, ginger, cloves, and salt.

 Blend Wet Ingredients

-In another bowl, combine the canned pumpkin, granulated sugar, brown sugar, eggs, and vanilla extract.
-Whisk until smooth.
+In another bowl mix the pumpkin, granulated sugar, brown sugar, eggs, and vanilla until it’s smooth.

 Combine Mixtures